 Ronnie Lopezcepero

-Mr. Ronnie Lopezcepero has served at Washburn School since the year 2009 in various teaching and leadership roles.
-Mr. Lopezcepero is currently in his doctoral program at the University of Illinois Urbana-Champaign, researching the crossroads of the bilingual brain, mathematics, educational neuroscience research, and its application in educational policy.
+Mr. Ronnie Lopezcepero has been a key member of the Washburn School team since 2009, contributing in various teaching and leadership capacities.
+He is currently in a doctoral program at the University of Illinois Urbana-Champaign.
+His research explores the intersection of bilingualism and the brain, focusing on mathematics, educational neuroscience, and their implications for educational policy.

-He interrupted his face-to-face work at Washburn School in 2013 to study a master's degree at the University of Oslo in Norway.
-In 2015, he started multiple master's degrees at the University of Illinois Urbana-Champaign while living in Illinois for two years.
-He received scholarships or total funding for all his postgraduate experiences.
-He worked at Washburn School remotely while abroad, managing our online programs, school website, and social media presence.
+In 2013, Mr. Lopezcepero took a brief hiatus from Washburn School to pursue a master's degree at the University of Oslo in Norway.
+He resumed his studies in 2015 at the University of Illinois Urbana-Champaign, undertaking multiple master's degrees and living in Illinois for two years.
+Throughout his postgraduate journey, he was awarded scholarships or total funding for all his studies.
+Even while abroad, he continued to contribute to Washburn School, managing online programs, the school's website, and its social media presence remotely.

-Mr. Lopezcepero rejoined Washburn in May 2017 as the Business and Educational Development Director.
-He also has taught conversational English to adult professionals with Washburn English Institute in various pharmaceutical companies around Puerto Rico.
+Mr. Lopezcepero returned to Washburn in May 2017, assuming roles as an elective teacher and Head of School.
+Additionally, he has taught conversational English to adult professionals through the Washburn English Institute, collaborating with various pharmaceutical companies across Puerto Rico.

 Education: